This is the "Home" page of the "Frequently Asked Questions" guide.

 Can I borrow a laptop?

-Can borrow a USB memory stick?
+Can I borrow a USB memory stick?

 Can I buy a USB memory stick in the library?

-Yes, at the Circulation/Reserve Desk.
-The cost is $12.00.
+Yes, at the Service Desk.

 Where can I find a scanner?